polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/parachain.md

   - chain specification
 ---

-In this tutorial, we'll connect a parachain to a local relay chain.
+In this tutorial, you'll connect a parachain to a local relay chain.

 ## Tutorial objectives

 By completing this tutorial, you will accomplish the following objectives:

-- Register a para ID for your parachain on a relay chain
+- Register a para ID for your parachain on a relay chain.
-- Start block production of a parachain on a relay chain
+- Start block production of a parachain on a relay chain.

 ## Before you begin